-- (a) this Agreement commencing as of the Effective Date and continuing until such employment is terminated in accordance with the provisions hereof (the "Term").
+- (a) Term.
+The Company shall employ the Executive and the Executive shall be employed by the Company pursuant to this Agreement commencing as of the Effective Date and continuing until such employment is terminated in accordance with the provisions hereof (the "Term").
 The Executive's employment with the Company shall continue to be "at will," meaning that the Executive's employment may be terminated by the Company or the Executive at any time and for any reason subject to the terms of this Agreement. - (b) Position and Duties.
-The Executive shall serve as the Chief Legal Officer of the Company and shall have such powers and duties as may from time to time be prescribed by Co-Chief Executive Officers (collectively, the "CEO") or other duly authorized executive.
+The Executive shall serve as the Chief Medical Officer of the Company and shall have such powers and duties as may from time to time be prescribed by Co-Chief Executive Officers (collectively, the "CEO") or other duly authorized executive.
 The Executive shall devote the Executive's full working time and efforts to the business and affairs of the Company.
-Notwithstanding the foregoing, the Executive may serve on other boards of directors, with the approval of the Board of Directors of the Company (the "Board"), or engage in religious, charitable or other community activities as long as such services and activities do not interfere with the Executive's performance of the Executive's duties to the Company. - (c) Location.
-The Executive's primary work location will be Newtown, Connecticut; provided that the Executive will be expected to travel to the Company's headquarters, currently located in Cambridge, Massachusetts, from time to time, as well as to engage in other reasonable business travel, to perform the Executive's duties and responsibilities under this Agreement.
+Notwithstanding the foregoing, the Executive may serve on other boards of directors, with the approval of the Board of Directors of the Company (the "Board"), or engage in religious, charitable or other community activities as long as such services and activities do not interfere with the Executive's performance of the Executive's duties to the Company.
+For the avoidance of doubt, the Board approves and the Company otherwise consents to the Executive's service on the boards of directors of Rhythm Pharmaceuticals, Inc. and Crinetics Pharmaceuticals, Inc. - (c) Location.
+The Executive's primary work location will be San Rafael, California; provided that the Executive will be expected to engage in reasonable travel to the Company's headquarters, currently located in Cambridge, Massachusetts, from time to time, as well as to engage in other reasonable business travel, as reasonably required to perform the Executive's duties and responsibilities under this Agreement.